Margin-based sampling in high dimensions: When being active is less efficient than staying passive: Proofs of main Lemmas

 \begin{itemize}[label={},leftmargin=0cm] \item \emph{Bound for $\margin$.} We argue now that $\margin$ corresponds to $\marginlem$ in Equation~\eqref{eq:nonsigmarginAL}.
-In particular, since the inequalities in Equation~\eqref{eq:nonsigmarginAL} hold for \emph{any} subset of $\Dunl$, they also hold for the set $\Dlab$ collected with empirical uncertainty sampling.
+In particular, since the inequalities in Equation~\eqref{eq:nonsigmarginAL} hold for \emph{any} subset of $\Dunl$, they also hold for the set $\Dlab$ collected with empirical margin-based sampling.
 Therefore, we find that with probability greater than $1-e^{-t^2/2}$, the max-$\ell_2$-margin in the $d-1$ noise coordinates is lower bounded by $\sqrt{(d-1)/\nlab} - \sqrt{2 \log \nunl}-1-t$.

-\item \emph{Bound for $\dstar$.} We stress that this is the only step in the entire proof of Theorem~\ref{thm:uncertaintysampling} where we use the two-stage uncertainty sampling procedure (instead of the iterative process described in Algorithm~\ref{algo:us}).
+\item \emph{Bound for $\dstar$.} We stress that this is the only step in the entire proof of Theorem~\ref{thm:uncertaintysampling} where we use the two-stage margin-based sampling procedure (instead of the iterative process described in Algorithm~\ref{algo:us}).